 Figure 7 — (Example) Sampling Cascade example including domain features

-Depending on the use case, it is advisable to push the modelling choice a step further and instantiate a FluidBody in the system according to the semantic of the domain model (Well, Aquifer, FluidBody).
-That example is further refined in Figure 8.
-Then depending on the viewpoint considered, either the instance of the Aquifer and/or the instance of the FluidBody can be considered as the ultimateFeatureOfInterest of the Observation.
+Depending on the use case, it is advisable to push the modelling choice a step further and instantiate a FluidBody in the system according to the semantics of the domain model (Well, Aquifer, FluidBody).
+The example is further refined accordingly in Figure 8.
+Then, depending on the viewpoint considered, either the instance of the Aquifer and/or the instance of the FluidBody can be considered as the ultimateFeatureOfInterest of the Observation.
 The Well remains the proximateFeatureOfInterest.

 Figure 8 — (Example) Complex Sampling Cascade example referencing external domain feature